Bucks vs. 76ers prediction, odds, spread, time: 2026 NBA picks for Tuesday, Jan. 27

 Bucks vs. 76ers odds, prediction, spread, time: 2026 NBA picks for Tuesday, January 27 from proven model

-SportsLine's model reveals its Milwaukee Bucks vs. Philadelphia 76ers picks for their Tuesday night matchup
+SportsLine's model reveals its Philadelphia 76ers vs. Milwaukee Bucks picks for their Tuesday night matchup

 Tipoff from Xfinity Mobile Arena in Philadelphia is set for 8 p.m.
 ET.
-The Bucks lead the all-time series 125-107, but the 76ers have won both meetings this season.
 Philadelphia is a 10.5-point favorite in the latest Bucks vs. 76ers odds from DraftKings Sportsbook, while the over/under for total points scored is 219.5.
 Before making any 76ers vs. Bucks picks, check out the NBA predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $300 in bonus bets if your $5+ bet wins: